FarrahStark/PaulsRedditFeed/readme.md

 - The docker containers created by `dev-startup.ps1` will be restarted automatically on reboot, and must be removed with the Docker GUI or CLI if you want the conainers off your machine.
 To remove the conainers permanently:
   - Run `docker rm --force PaulsRedditFeedCache`
   - Run `docker rm --force PaulsRedditFeedTestCache`
+- The RedditMonitor should probably be run in it's own container rather than using threading so the monitoring workload doesn't affect client web traffic performance, and so web traffic and monitoring can be scaled independently.